joaodartora/joaodartora/README.md

 💻 Currently working as Backend Software Engineer at Sicredi.

-📚 I have great interest about software development and testing, software architecture, good practices and agile culture.
+📚 I have great interest about software development and testing, software architecture, good practices, devops and agile culture.

 ### 📈 Stats: